cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Logically Deleting an Analysis
+## Logically Deleting Apps

+Secured Endpoint: DELETE /apps/{app-id}
+Delegates to metadactyl: DELETE /apps/{app-id}

-Secured Endpoint: POST /secured/delete-workflow
+Secured Endpoint: POST /apps/shredder
 Delegates to metadactyl: POST /apps/shredder

-This endpoint is a passthrough to the metadactyl endpoint above.
+These endpoints are passthroughs to their corresponding metadactyl endpoint.
 Please see the metadactyl documentation for more information.

 ## Previewing Templates